RattleyCooper/SimpleCaptcha/README.md

 SimpleCaptcha
 =============

+__This was just an experiment with generating simple captchas with PIL.__

 A simple captcha system written in python.
 Its aim is to provide an easy to use, non-web-based captcha system.
 The images can be generated and embeded into GUI applications, or shown while in a command line interface.

 The images could be used on a web-page, but that is up to the user to figure out.